NashTech-Labs/upload_file_sharepoint_python/README.md

 - SHAREPOINT_URL - SharePoint URL from where you want to download the file.
 - SHAREPOINT_USERNAME - SharePoint Username for authentication
 - SECRET_ID - SecretID for retrieving the SharePoint password from AWS Secret Manager
-- FILE_URL - Filepath in SharePoint Loccation
+- FOLDER_URL - Folder relative path in SharePoint where you want to upload the file
-- LOCAL_PATH - Local Path where you want to download the file
+- LOCAL_PATH - Local File Path that needs to be uploaded to SharePoint

 ## How to run the script

 - Clone the Repo
-- Run the script using the following command `python3 download_file_sharepoint.py`
+- Run the script using the following command `python3 upload_file_sharepoint.py`